MrBeast Burger

-MrBeast Burger is an American virtual restaurant founded and developed by internet personality Jimmy Donaldson (MrBeast), in partnership with Virtual Dining Concepts, LLC.
-There are virtual locations in North America and Europe, with plans to expand to more countries and increase the number of locations exponentially.
+MrBeast Burger is an American virtual restaurant founded and developed by Internet personality MrBeast, in partnership with Virtual Dining Concepts, LLC.
+There are over 2,000 virtual locations internationally, including 600 in the United States, with plans to expand to more countries and increase the number of locations significantly.

-The chains feature a menu consisting of various burgers, french fries, desserts, and canned beverages.
+The chain features a menu consisting of various burgers, french fries, desserts, and canned beverages.
 Customers order food from a delivery app, which in turn is prepared at the brick-and-mortar locations of contracted restaurants.

 History

 Pre-release

 Although it is unclear when Donaldson began working on MrBeast Burger, he said on his Twitter account that he had been planning on the release "for forever".
 Will Hyde, a manager for Donaldson's YouTube channel, said that the project had been in the works for several months, while Reed Duchscher, another manager, stated that it had been planned for over a year.
 The official Twitter account for MrBeast Burger was created on August 12, 2020, and locations began appearing to users on delivery apps days before the official release.